10 Banks To Invest in Nigeria

 Weaknesses:

-* Risks attached to corporate and investment banking.
+-Threats to the corporate and investment bank business.

-* Investment Potential: Corporate and investment banking, and wealth management, with Stanbic IBTC being a good investment for people wishing to invest in those sectors.
+Investment Potential: Wealth management, and corporate and investment banking, and Stanbic IBTC as a good investment for individuals who want to invest in those areas.

-* Key Metrics: Corporate banking results, wealth management expansion, asset quality.
+Key Metrics: Corporate banking performance, wealth management growth, asset quality.

 9. Sterling Bank PLC

-* Overview: Sterling Bank targets the specialized sectors of health, education, agriculture renewable energy, and transportation (HEART).
+Overview: Sterling Bank focuses on the niche sectors of education, agriculture, renewable energy, and health (HEART).

 Strengths: